 What are the most important parts of your domain health?

 - DNS records.
-That part includes your three most important email authentication protocols (an SPF record, a DKIM signature) as well as your MX record, A record, and all DNS settings responsible for properly transferring email between your servers and your recipients' servers.
+That part includes your three most important email authentication protocols (an SPF record, a DKIM signature) as well as your MX record (see the guide to setup MX records), A record, and all DNS settings responsible for properly transferring email between your servers and your recipients' servers.

 - Blacklist.
 When your domain name ends up on a black list, this is a serious symptom indicating that you have problems with spam filters and email service providers consider you a threat.
 You are added to blacklists based on your IP reputation, which takes into account your sending behavior (if you're inclined towards malicious sending activity, you increase your chances of landing on a blacklist).
 This is why it's always better to get a dedicated IP address instead of a shared one - because in the latter case, you will be sharing a reputation with other senders who break email-sending guidelines.
 You are never alerted when you get blacklisted, so scanning blacklists in advance is a good measure.